acts-project/acts/docs/core/geometry/material.md

 thickness; the corresponding object is called {class}`Acts::MaterialSlab`.
 The thickness hereby can be arbitrarily chosen in order to regulate the material budget, it does not have to represent the actual thickness of a detector element.
-To attach it to a surface, a dedicated {class}`Acts::SurfaceMaterial` class (or it's extensions) is used, which allows to also describe binned material.
+To attach it to a surface, a dedicated {class}`Acts::ISurfaceMaterial` class (or it's extensions) is used, which allows to also describe binned material.